tayedem/SEC540/README.md

 # SEC540
-This is to learn SEC540
+This repo is designed to learn SEC540